stevepabatao/shopping-cart/README.md

 }),
 ```

-Add this to App or create a seperate file and import it.
+Add this to the App or create a seperate file and import it.

 ```html
 <style global lang="postcss">